Testing Advice

 You need only pay to send them to the one college where you choose to enroll.

-It can take 4-6 weeks for scores to be received once requested to be sent to a college.
+It can take 4-6 weeks for scores to be received.

 It then can take a couple of weeks for colleges to process scores on their end.